 Race day mornings are always such a mix of excitement and nerves.
 You don't want to have to think about what to eat before a marathon as well as: "How is the race going to turn out?"
 "Am I going to make it to the starting line on time?"
 "Where are the port-a-johns?"
 "Where is the transport shuttle?"

-some great pre-race breakfast/snack meals that you can make the night before.
-Amen.
+So let's talk about some great pre-race breakfast/snack meals that you can make the night before.

 The longer your race is though, the more important your pre-race breakfast becomes.
 It does depend though on how you react with eating before running and you know yourself best!

 However when it comes to eating before running the old "no exercise for 1 hour after eating" is no longer applicable.
 We used to believe that the food would not start the digestive process if you started exercising soon after eating since blood is being shunted to the legs in order to allow us to run.

 NOTE: If you do decide that you do not want to eat anything before the marathon then refueling during the race is even more important than it already is!
 So keep that in mind.

 Pancakes were my dad's go-to pre-race breakfast.
 A much healthier option than just a white pancake are the Kodiak Energy Packed Pancakes that are full of complex carbs, whole grains, non GMO, all natural ingredients and contains chia seeds, flax, quinoa, oats, and wheat.
 Just need to add water to the mix and them cook them up!
 Make them the day before, pop them in the toaster the morning of, and voilà!
 Or eat them straight from the fridge.
 If you must have them with syrup, opt for 100% maple syrup and not the high fructose corn syrup and other artificial sugars!

 Don't eat too many of them though!
 They are filling since they are stuffed with healthy ingredients and you don't want to feel full at the starting line.
 One or two cakes should be good.

 The next morning simply heat it up and eat it up!
 Throw a banana on top for added energy.
 (Bananas alone are also a great choice when trying to decide what to eat before a marathon.)

 This recipe is one of the recipes that is included in the 6 Week Half Marathon Challenge and the 12 Week Half Marathon Weight Loss Challenge because it's one of my favorites!
 So I had to include it on the What to Eat Before a Marathon Breakfast list as well!

 Here's the Recipe: